adaptive-machine-learning/CapyMOA/docs/installation.md

 # Installation
 This document describes how to install CapyMOA and its dependencies.
 CapyMOA is tested against Python 3.9, 3.10, and 3.11.
-Newer versions of python will likely work, but have not been tested.
+Newer versions of Python will likely work but have yet to be tested.

 - [Installation](#installation)
   - [Environment](#environment)